Music

 4 min

-BarcelonaThe Cure's return to the stage, after a year and a half hiatus, showed them in a very different incarnation from their previous visit to the Palau Sant Jordi in November 2022.
-At that time, they were presenting the album Songs of a lost world, marked by the death of the parents and a brother of the band's leader, Robert Smith.
+BarcelonaThe Cure's return to the stage, after a year and a half break, showed them in a very different incarnation from their previous visit to the Palau Sant Jordi, in November 2022.
+At that time they were presenting the album Songs of a lost world, marked by the death of the parents and a brother of the band's leader, Robert Smith.
 The group has also lost guitarist and keyboardist Perry Bamonte, who died in December.
-Despite this accumulation of mourning, The Cure, who triumphantly took the main stage at Primavera Sound as headliners this Friday, left all that grief behind to offer their most festive and festival-appropriate repertoire, with a very generous selection of singles, out of the fifty or so they have released in almost half a century of existence.
+Despite this accumulation of loss, The Cure, who triumphantly took the main stage at Primavera Sound as headliners this Friday, left all that grief behind to offer their most festive and festival-ready repertoire, with a very generous selection of singles, out of the fifty they have released in almost half a century of existence.

-It was a long concert, typical of the band, two and a half hours.
-Eden Gallup, son of bassist Simon Gallup —the longest-serving member by far, apart from the singer himself— took on Bamonte's duties, as he has on occasion in cases of temporary absences, but they have not announced whether his incorporation will now be as a full member.
-The band sounded as always: compact and winning, with songs honed by a thousand concerts, although Smith always knows how to give it a playful twist thanks to a voice that remains intact despite already bordering on seventy.
-Classics from the eighties like The walk, Let’s go to bed, Play for today or The lovecats were sung by the audience, not just the sung parts, but also the instrumental ones.
-That was The Cure in their most lololo version.
+It was a long concert, a trademark of the band, lasting two and a half hours.
+Eden Gallup, son of bassist Simon Gallup – the longest-serving member by far, besides the singer himself – took over Bamonte's duties, as he has done on occasion in cases of temporary absences, but they have not announced whether his incorporation will now be as a full member of The Cure.
+The band sounded as always: compact and winning, with songs honed in a thousand concerts, although Smith always knows how to give them a playful twist thanks to a voice that remains intact despite nearing seventy.
+Eighties classics like The walk, Let’s go to bed, Play for today, and The lovecats were sung along to by the audience, not just the sung parts, but also the instrumental ones.
+That was The Cure in its most lololo version.
 And it worked.

-"I will lose myself in time, it won’t be long".
-These are verses from the song Endsong" which closes the group's last album, one of the most heartbreaking songs they have ever written and which served to close the main block of the performance, before the encores.
-Judging by the euphoric shout of "I hope to see you soon!" with which he said goodbye and also the preparations announced to celebrate the band's 50th anniversary in 2028, everything suggests that Smith and company feel stronger to continue defending their legacy than the lyrics might suggest.
+"I will lose myself in time, it won’t be long" ("I will lose myself in time, it won’t be long").
+These are verses from the song Endsong with which the group's last album closes, one of the most heartbreaking songs they have ever written and which served to close the main block of the performance, before the encores, which included Friday, i'm in love, Close to me and Boys don't cry.
+Judging by the euphoric shout "I hope to see you soon!" with which he said goodbye and also the announced preparations to celebrate the band's 50th anniversary in 2028, everything suggests that Smith and company feel stronger to continue defending their legacy than the lyrics might suggest.

-Hours earlier, the also veteran Einstürzende Neubauten filled the Auditorium stage with all the scrap that usually accompanies these postmodern luthiers.
-Although they are no longer that industrial sonic assault that scared the neighborhood cats with their squeaks, this more controlled and avant-garde version of the German group remains intense and contains its own grammar full of interesting sonorities.
-A touching and comical moment was when leader Blixa Bargeld grandly presented the shopping cart with which they would later perform Grazer Damm: he explained that the one from 1984 was already too rusty.
-And since the new one must have had a GPS chip inside, as he recounted, someone from New Zealand must have been wondering how on earth that stolen cart had ended up so far away.
+Hours earlier, the also veteran Einstürzende Neubauten filled the Auditorium stage with all the junk that usually accompanies these postmodern luthiers.
+Although they are no longer that industrial sonic assault that scared the neighborhood cats with their squeaks, this more controlled and avant-garde version of the German group remains intense and contains its own grammar full of interesting sounds.
+A touching and comical moment was when the leader, Blixa Bargeld, grandly presented the supermarket trolley with which they would later perform Grazer Damm: he explained that the 1984 one was already too rusty.
+And since the new one must have had a GPS chip inside, as he recounted, someone from New Zealand must have been wondering how on earth that stolen trolley had ended up so far away.

-The concert served to introduce the new member of the group, Josefine Lukschy, who replaces the historic Alexandre Hacke, with more than 40 years of career in the group.
-They were not easy shoes to fill, because in Neubauten the bass line is the essential cushion that allows all the metallic percussion of the rest of the band and Bargeld's iconic screams to be built upon it.
+The concert served to introduce the new group member, Josefine Lukschy, who replaces the historic Alexander Hacke, with over 40 years of career in the group.
+They were not easy shoes to fill, because in Neubauten the bass line is the essential cushion that allows all the metallic percussions of the rest of the band and Bargeld's iconic shrieks to be built upon it.
 But she graduated with honors and received the loudest applause of the afternoon.
-The concert drew mainly from their latest albums and worked very well because it is in live performances where the physicality of their music is best appreciated.
+The concert drew mainly from their latest albums and worked very well because it is in live performances that the body of their music is best appreciated.
 Bargeld was happy, even euphoric, and dedicated a song to his trans son, encouraging the audience to rebel against biological determinism.

 Another highlight of the day was the performance by the Swedish band Viagra Boys.
-Their wild rock deliberately wallows in aesthetics — singer Sebastian Murphy is a poem in himself — but the band is incredibly tight and, at the same time, they can afford jams like the one in the final song, Research chemicals with which they turned this ode to a bad trip into an explosion of paranoid notes that lasted a quarter of an hour thanks to the free jazz solo by saxophonist Oskar Carls.
-In tune with the political charge of their lyrics, which are both delirious and sarcastic, there was an applauded anti-fascist exhortation and shouts in favor of Palestine.
-The performance time felt short even though it ended at four in the morning and there was great fever among the audience with classics like Troglodyte, Ain’t no thief or Man made of meat, which kicked things off.
-Of course, fewer people made it to the end of the concert than started it: it wasn't two minutes before security staff kindly invited any audience member with flying tendencies to leave the venue.
+Their wild rock deliberately wallows in aesthetics – singer Sebastian Murphy is a poem in himself – but the band is incredibly tight and, at the same time, can afford jams like the one in the final track, Research chemicals, with which they turned this ode to a bad trip into an explosion of paranoid notes that lasted a quarter of an hour thanks to the free jazz solo by saxophonist Oskar Carls.
+In keeping with the political charge of their lyrics, which are both delirious and sarcastic, there was an applauded anti-fascist exhortation and shouts in favor of Palestine.
+The performance time felt short even though it ended at four in the morning and there was great excitement among the audience with classics like Troglodyte, Ain’t no thief and Man made of meat.
+Of course, fewer people reached the end of the concert than started it: it wasn't two minutes before security personnel kindly invited any audience member with flying tendencies to leave the venue.

-Primavera doesn't just feed on rock, even though this year the more commercial pop side has eased up a bit.
-Besides Addison Rae and her high-voltage (but cheesy) show where twerkings were celebrated more than choruses, the other aspiring diva of the day was the British Jade, who has shown an energy that links her to Lady Gaga, even though her show doesn't yet have the artistic aspirations of the American.
-It's understandable: Jade has just one solo album published, That’s showbiz baby (previously she was part of the girl band Little Mix, created in the eighth edition of The X Factor UK).
-Her proposal is a sophisticated party that mixes pop, dance, R&B, disco and very explicit references to Motown, such as the sample of Stop in The name of love by The Supremes, which she uses in the song Before your break my heart.
+The Primavera Sound isn't just fed by rock, even though this year the more commercial pop side has eased up a bit.
+Besides Addison Rae and her high-voltage (but bland) show, where the twerkings were celebrated more than the choruses, Friday's other aspiring diva was the British Jade, who showed an energy that links her to Lady Gaga, even though her show doesn't yet have the artistic aspirations of the American.
+It's understandable: Jade has only just released a single album as a solo artist, That’s showbiz baby (she was previously part of the girl band Little Mix, formed in the eighth edition of the English The X Factor).
+Her proposal is a sophisticated party that mixes pop, dance, R&B, disco, and very explicit references to Motown, such as the sample of The Supremes' Stop in the name of love, which she uses in the song Before your break my heart.

 stats